wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 flex-column, flex-md-row, align-items-center
 ```

-It's not necessary to understand what all of those classes mean right now.
+It's not necessary to understand what all the classes mean right now.
 Documentation is at:

 https://getbootstrap.com/docs/5.3/getting-started/introduction/